IEEE-ALEXSB-SW-TEAM/React-Bootcamp/day2/content.md

 ```

 The first method is recommended for images that are used frequently in the application, while the second method is recommended for images that are used infrequently or are large in size.

+## Workshop 1

+Create a card component that display the name, age, and image of a person.
+The component should accept these details as props and display them in a card format.

 ## Events